Starfunk/neural-network-vs-linear-model/README.md

 ## How to use this repository

+**It is suggested to not run the cross validation section for any of the scripts as the time it takes to complete one learning experience (especially for Neural_Network_Trig.R and Neural_Network_Cali.R can be quite long).**

 1. Run Functions.R.
 This script will download and load the neuralnet library and set up the relevant paths.

 2. If you would like to generate your own housing data, run Data_Generation.R